City Lights Bookstore: Publishing

 In 1955, Ferlinghetti launched City Lights Publishers with his own Pictures of the Gone World, the first number in the Pocket Poets Series.
 This was followed in quick succession by Thirty Spanish Poems of Love and Exile translated by Kenneth Rexroth and Poems of Humor & Protest by Kenneth Patchen, but it was the impact of the fourth volume, Howl and Other Poems (1956) by Allen Ginsberg that brought national attention to the author and publisher.

 City Lights Journal published poems of the Indian Hungry generation writers when the group faced police case in Kolkata.
 The group got worldwide publicity thereafter.

 Apart from Ginsberg's seven collections, a number of the early Pocket Poets volumes brought out by Ferlinghetti have attained the status of classics, including True Minds by Marie Ponsot (1957), Here and Now by Denise Levertov (1958), Gasoline (1958) by Gregory Corso, Selected Poems by Robert Duncan (1959), Lunch Poems (1964) by Frank O'Hara, Selected Poems (1967) by Philip Lamantia, Poems to Fernando (1968) by Janine Pommy Vega, Golden Sardine (1969) by Bob Kaufman, and Revolutionary Letters (1971) by Diane di Prima.

 In 1967 the publishing operation moved to 1562 Grant Avenue.
 Dick McBride ran this part of the business with his brother Bob McBride and Martin Broadley for several years.

 In 1971, Nancy Peters joined Ferlinghetti as co-editor and publisher.
 He praised her as "one of the best literary editors in the country.".
-Presently, the publisher is Elaine Katzenberger, who is also the director of the bookstore.